ExgnosisClasses/2511-TerraformIntro-May27/Labs/Lab 01 Setup/Lab 01 - Setup.md

 <img src="images/destroyed.png" width="1248" alt="">

-Check in the GUI to confirm that the resource group has been deleted.# Lab 1 test
+Check in the GUI to confirm that the resource group has been deleted.

-resource "azurerm_resource_group" "lab1" {
-name     = "Lab1"
-location = "eastus"
-}

 ---